Edward George Horder: Legacy

-The remainder of the hospital, which remained intact, acquired the Mandarin name Poyan–or Puren–Hospital, or the “Hospital of Universal Love” in reflection of its work in treating the local people.
-In 1952, this name was changed to “Beihai People Hospital.”
+The remainder of the hospital, which remained intact, acquired the Mandarin name Poyan–or Puren–Hospital, or the "Hospital of Universal Love", reflecting its work in treating the local people.
+In 1952, this name was changed to "Beihai People Hospital".

-Return to England and Later life
+Return to England and later life

 In August 1906, Horder and his wife returned to England because of their failing health, leaving the hospital under the direction of missionary doctor Neville Bradley.
 Though they meant to depart for the Pakhoi mission station upon their recovery, they decided to remain in England after being advised that Beihai's tropical climate would damage their health.

-After resigning from the C.M.S. “on health grounds” in February 1908, Horder was appointed the Superintendent of the Boys’ Home at Farningham.
+After resigning from the C.M.S. "on health grounds" in February 1908, Horder was appointed the Superintendent of the Boys' Home at Farningham.
 He died in November of that year.

 After Horder's death, Stubbs remained active in the CMS, organizing exhibitions and training missionary assistants.